 So you’re considering a move to Delaware, but your knowledge of the state is as nonexistent as most other Americans.
 Don’t worry, friend, you’ve come to the right place.
 For both your curiosity and your convenience, we’ve compiled an informative, though goofy at times, little guide to all things Delaware.
 It includes what we think are some of the most important factors to take into consideration before a cross-country relocation—like trivia and weird facts and stuff.
+After a move, it is a great time to start new healthy routines.

 No matter where you choose to move in Delaware, make sure you’re covered with an affordable home insurance policy.